centreon/centreon-documentation/versioned_docs/version-22.04/upgrade/upgrade-from-19-10.md

 ### Upgrade the Centreon solution

-> Please, make sure all users are logged out from the Centreon web interface
+> Make sure all users are logged out from the Centreon web interface
 > before starting the upgrade procedure.

-If you have installed Business extensions, update the Business repository to version 21.10.
+If you have installed Business extensions, update the Business repository to version 22.04.
 Visit the [support portal](https://support.centreon.com/s/repositories) to get its address.

 Stop the Centreon Broker process: